International criticism of Nicaragua crackdown grows - WTMJ

 Also Tuesday, the international organization Human Rights Watch released a report detailing the politically motivated arrests in recent weeks of nearly 20 potential political candidates, prominent businessmen, former government officials and political leaders.

-The organization called on the United Nations Security Council to invoke Article 99 of its charter “to raise this issue in the U.N.
+The organization called on the U.N.
+Security Council to invoke Article 99 of its charter “to raise this issue in the U.N.
 Security Council and present it as a growing crisis involving grave human rights abuses, which could undermine stability in the region.”

 Daniel Ortega is seeking a fourth consecutive term as president and has been systematically clearing his path of potential challengers through arrests for alleged crimes against the state.
 The government had already significantly reduced the public space for opposition to maneuver through repressive laws and intimidation.